Cosmology, the Study of Origins

 "the great" is the plural of the adjective gâdôl (1419) plus the article ha, meaning "the great" "sea monsters" – "great" in regard to magnitude of size and power.

 What sort of creatures are these?
 Whales, dolphins and sharks readily come to mind.
 So also do alligators and crocodiles.
 Perhaps there were also species of dragons.
 It is conjectured that the "Spinosaurus" was a powerful swimming dinosaur.
 See also the article "The real sea monsters."
+(Note: WordExplain does not subscribe to the "millions of years" presumed by this evolution-based article.
+All life forms are less than 7,000 years of age.)
 Giant squid would fit into this category; perhaps also octopi such as the Giant Pacific Octopus.

 b.
 Of Other Sea Creatures: "and every living creature that moves, with which the waters swarmed after their kind," (Gen. 1:21b)